Monégasque Revolution: Popular demands

 The subjects had several grievances against the prince.
 There was severe unemployment as the country lacked farmlands or factories and the gaming establishment banned the hiring of the prince's subjects.
 Their national pride was hampered by a poor reputation as "the moral cesspool of Europe".
 In addition, the prince spent his money in France rather than at home.
-They demanded a constitution and a parliament with the threat of overthrowing the monarchy and establishing a republic should the prince fail to comply.
+They had a list of demands that included establishing a Parliament, Treasury, and Constitution, and effectively ending the absolute monarchy of Prince Albert.
 Other demands included the termination of Camille Blanc and Roland Bonaparte's monopoly over the gaming establishment, the removal of French citizens from state offices, and the separation of the prince's finances from the state's.